menu

 Release Details and Products

-The set pre-released on 7 November 2025 in local game stores, followed by general retail on 14 November 2025.
-Two starter decks headline the product range:
+Whispers in the Well pre-released on 7 November 2025 in local game stores and entered general retail on 14 November 2025.

-Key Mechanics and Gameplay Updates
+Key Mechanics and Gameplay Shifts

 Key Cards to Watch